Krishnarajan7/Krish-Portfolio/README.md

 This project is licensed under the [MIT License](LICENSE).

-“Exploring the code galaxy, one commit at a time.” – Krishnarajan V
+“Exploring the code galaxy” – Krishnarajan V